 Violinist Frank Bigenho, born and raised in a suburb of Pittsburgh Pennsylvania.
 He attended Carnegie-Mellon- University where he received of BFA in music.
 Moved to Hartford, Connecticut and received his MM in performance from Hartt School of Music.
 During that time he became a member of the Hartford Chamber Orchestra and Hartford Symphony.
 In 1986 he left for Puerto Rico to play in the Sinfonica de Puerto Rico and Pablo Casal’s summer festivals for 6 seasons.
 After which he returned to Hartford and now is currently teaching in the New Britain school district, freelancing, and playing with the Connecticut Virtuosi Chamber Orchestra.

-Principal Second Violinist, Katalin Viszmeg is from Hungary, earned her Bachelor’s and Master’s Degrees in Budapest at the Franz Liszt Music Academy and completed and Artist Diplima as a part of 20/20 Chamber Music Program at the Hartt School.
+Principal Second Violinist, Katalin Viszmeg is from Hungary, earned her Bachelor’s and Master’s Degrees in Budapest at the Franz Liszt Music Academy, and completed an Artist Diploma as a part of the 20/20 Chamber Music Program at the Hartt School.
 Ms. Viszmeg received top prizes at the Hungarian National Violin Solo and Chamber Music Competitions, at the International Chamber Music Ensemble Competition in Boston, and she is the winner of the Paranov Concerto Competition at the Hartt School.
 As a soloist and active chamber musician, Ms. Viszmeg has performed with various ensembles in Europe and the United States.
-She is also the second principal violinist of the Connecticut Virtuosi Chamber Orchestra, violin faculty of the Hartt School Community Division, director of strings at Northwest Catholic High School and faculty member of the Connecticut Virtuosi Summer Institute in Farmington, CT.
+She is also the second principal violinist of the Connecticut Virtuosi Chamber Orchestra, violin faculty of the Hartt School Community Division, director of strings at Northwest Catholic High School, and faculty member of the Connecticut Virtuosi Summer Institute in Farmington, CT.

 Marianne Vogel holds a Bachelor of Music degree in music theory from the University of Connecticut, and later continued with graduate study towards a performer’s certificate in violin at the Hartt School of Music.
 Major teachers have been Mickey Reisman and David Spicer.
 Marianne plays regularly with the Eastern Connecticut Symphony Orchestra and the Connecticut Virtuosi Chamber Orchestra, as well as the Springfield and Waterbury Symphonies.
 Other interests include historical performance on strings, keyboard accompaniment, and organ playing.

-Principal Violist Dorota Peglow received her Master of Music degrees from Academy of Music in Cracow, Poland in 2001 and from Yale School of Music in 2004, where she studied with Maestro Jesse Levine.
-She performed with various orchestras in Poland, Germany, Austria, Italy and Spain.
+Principal Violist Dorota Peglow received her Master of Music degrees from the Academy of Music in Cracow, Poland in 2001 and from Yale School of Music in 2004, where she studied with Maestro Jesse Levine.
+She performed with various orchestras in Poland, Germany, Austria, Italy, and Spain.
 More recently she performed with various Connecticut orchestras such as Bridgeport Symphony orchestra and Norwalk Symphony Orchestra.
-For last ten years she has been a viola principal of Connecticut Virtuosi Chamber Orchestra.
+For the last ten years, she has been a viola principal of the Connecticut Virtuosi Chamber Orchestra.

 Violist & Resident composer Jonathan Kane is a composer and violist from Newington, Connecticut.
 He began his musical studies at age seven with violin lessons at the Hartt School Community Division at the University of Hartford.
 He continued at the Hartt School until graduating high school, also taking lessons in composition, viola, and music theory, as well as playing in the Connecticut Youth Symphony.
 Jonathan attended the Eastman School of Music in Rochester, New York, as well as Eastman’s “parent” institution, the University of Rochester, getting a Bachelor of Music in Composition and a Bachelor of Science in Mathematics.
 Since graduating, he has performed with the Connecticut Virtuosi Chamber Orchestra and taught viola and music theory, as well as continuing to compose, arrange, and perform elsewhere.
 He is currently pursuing a master’s degree in composition at the Boston Conservatory.
 Jonathan has written commissioned pieces for the Grammy Award-winning Ying Quartet and for the Connecticut Virtuosi Chamber Orchestra, which premiered his orchestral work Shesh in 2017.
 His musical style brings together diverse influences, including the music of past composers such as Bach, Debussy, Shostakovich, and Hindemith, but also living composers such as Sofia Gubaidulina.
 His works are also inspired by music outside of the classical tradition, particularly klezmer and jazz.
 Jonathan’s music is also very much influenced by his mathematical background.
 Many of his pieces are closely related to various mathematical concepts, which provide their harmonic structures or forms.
 In all of his pieces, Jonathan takes both the traditional and the new, and synthesizes them together to create his own style.